-Splashes of Joy — This program is a culture of hospital and home visits to our ASW families.
-These visits or activities can include a spa day for parents, toy/food drops, VIP access to Dave & Busters, private Lego Store VIP play dates, etc. These "Splashes of Joy" are put in place until the child is healthy enough to travel with his/her family for their "Big Wish" (i.e. Disney World, Hawaii, etc.) This inevitably creates a support mechanism and positive memories for the entire family unit - things these families most desperately need!
+Sparkles of Joy — This program is a culture of hospital and home visits to our ASW families.
+These visits or activities can include a spa day for parents, toy/food drops, VIP access to Dave & Busters, private Lego Store VIP play dates, Cleveland Sports Tickets, and more.
+These “Sparkles of Joy” are put in place until the child is healthy enough to travel with his/her family for their “Big Wish” This program inevitably creates a support mechanism and positive memories for the entire family unit-things these families most desperately need!

 Whenever possible, immediate family members are included in the granting of wishes, to maximize the joy and memories for the child.
 A Special Wish Foundation offers their services to all qualifying children, and does not discriminate based on race, gender, nationality, or ethnicity.